rocco408/SparkAtScale/README.md

 8. kafka stream type: ex. direct or receiver

-9. number of partitions to consume per topic (controls read parallelism) (receiver approach: you'll want to match whatever used when creating the topic)
+9. number of receivers to create (controls read parallelism) (receiver approach: typically this should be the number of nodes in the cluster)

 10. processesing parallelism (controls write parallelism) (receiver approach: you'll want to match whatever used when creating the topic)